MARY AND MEGANs TV TROPES

 Evil Counterpart: Inverted.
 Considering the fact that both Talia and Mariya share a past with Medea, there’s a certain familiarity to their dynamic.
 The two are, in a way, flip sides of the same coin—both succubi with ties to the V7D, but with drastically different approaches to their relationships and their sexuality.

-- Mariya, on one hand, is a remorseless and dangerous force.
-She’s a serial predator with little care for the well-being of those she beds.
+- Mariya, on one hand, is a remorseless and dangerous demon.
+She’s a serial rapist with little care for the well-being of those she beds.
 Her intentions are self-serving, and she exerts her dominance without any concern for consent or safety.
 Her actions leave a trail of broken trust and pain.
 Medea’s experience with Mariya is particularly traumatic, and whenever her name comes up, Medea visibly tenses, her body reacting with an obvious sense of unease.

 - Talia, on the other hand, is a seductive and sexually open succubus, someone who revels in the pleasures of intimacy, but she’s never malicious.
 While she’s flirtatious and promiscuous, she doesn’t seek to hurt or control anyone.
 When Medea explained the importance of ensuring that all sexual encounters are safe, sane, and consensual, Talia took those words to heart.
 She understood the significance of respecting boundaries and mutual desire, something Mariya never cared about.